ananeridev/microservice-kafka-producer/README.md

 ### Sending a message

-> Tip: import these commanda on Postman make your life easy
+> Tip: import these commands on Postman make your life easy

 ```
 curl -i \